 You may be told to take an antibiotic before the test.
 This is to help prevent infection.

 You may want to wear an absorbent pad in your underwear on the day of the procedure.
-This is because saline fluid will drain from the uterus after the procedure.
+This is because saline fluid will drain from your uterus after the procedure.

 Your healthcare provider may give you more instructions about how to prepare.